Duolingo |

 So, finally, I would just like to say that if you’re still confused about whether Duolingo is better than Rosetta Stone, then compare it with various aspects.

-Duolingo and Rosetta Stone are well-renowned language learning apps today although they have their perks and quirks.
-Here, you would be seeing how these apps work, how much they charge, what features they possess, and some alternatives that can be taken into consideration.
+Here, you will see how these apps work, how much they charge, what features they possess, and some alternatives that can be considered.

 I love how Duolingo makes learning a new language feel like a game.
 It’s really helped me improve my skills quickly.